We are hiring new doctoral researchers, student research assistants, and tutors. Apply now!

 Explicit Value Analysis with Symbolic Memory Graphs (SMGs) can analyse programs, including memory operations, fast and efficient.
 However, Value Analysis often over-approximates values beyond an already encountered bound.
 The goal is to combine the existing SMG based Value Analysis with the existing Numerical Abstract Domain (APRON) using a composite analysis, reusing the already existing components.
 This is then implemented in CPAchecker and evaluated against other verification approaches over the SV-COMP benchmark set.

-JavaSMT: develop and implement a solver-independent SMT2 String parser/composer (with automated tests and build documentation).
+JavaSMT: add support for UltimateEliminator, a tool for solver-independent quantifier elimination, to JavaSMT. (with automated tests and build documentation).

 JavaSMT is a framework that provides a common API for several SMT solvers.
 However, there are solver that do not offer parsing/dumping of formulas in the SMT2 format.
-The goal of this thesis would be the development and implementation of a new, solver-independent layer in JavaSMT, that enables users to generate SMT2 formulas in String form using the API, but also read arbitrary SMT2 formulas into any of the existing solvers APIs without using the solvers parsing abilities.
+The goal of this thesis would be the extension of our solver-independent SMT-LIB2 parser/generator layer in JavaSMT, that enables users to generate SMT2 formulas in String form using the API, but also read arbitrary SMT2 formulas into any of the existing solvers APIs without using the solvers parsing abilities.
+To evaluate this extension, we add a SMT solver using the parser/generator.
 This topic is suited for a bachelor's thesis

 If you're a student interested in writing your thesis at our chair, you should also have a look at our full list of currently available theses.